§ Verifiable Public Registry v2 Specification

 This section is non-normative, and provided for understanding only.

-This action can only be initiated by the applicant.
+This action must be initiated by the applicant.

-By connecting to the VS, applicant might be required by validator to perform some tasks, such as:
+Upon connecting to the VS, the applicant should be required by the validator to complete one or more of the following tasks:

-1. Prove to the VS that it controls the controller account that started the validation process (ej blind sign).
+1. Prove control over the controller account that initiated the validation process (e.g., via blind signature or cryptographic challenge).

-3. In case the requested permission includes a VS DID, applicant should prove to the validator VS that it controls the DID.
+3. If the requested permission includes a VS DID, the applicant should prove control over the corresponding DID to the validator’s VS.

 § [MOD-PERM-MSG-2] Renew Permission VP